a rain garden with flowering plants

 EcoBlock favicon

 California is running out of water.
-According to CalMatters’ Rachel Becker 90% of the state is gripped by extreme or exceptional drought.
+According to CalMatters’ Rachel Becker, 90 percent of the state is gripped by extreme or exceptional drought.
 Californians reduced their home water use by just 1.8% in July compared to the same time last year — despite a plea from Gov. Gavin Newsom to cut consumption by 15%.
 With nearly all of the state in severe drought, it is critical to ensure the conservation of precious water sources.
 Enter the rainwater infiltration garden, or rain garden–a bowl-shaped depressed landscape area that collects and stores runoff from rooftops, yards, sidewalks, and streets.

 Rain gardens collect precious rainwater and also help to beautify a yard.
 By providing a simple form of rainwater harvesting, rain gardens enable cities and homeowners alike to save valuable rainwater.
 Rain gardens can be particularly useful in water-stressed California where rainfall usually does not meet water demand and there is an increasing reliance on imported.
 As water prices climb and the frequency and severity of droughts increase, homeowners and municipalities across the state are looking toward simple and inexpensive ways to conserve critical water.